Braniel: History

 The name 'Braniel' comes from the Irish Broinngheal ("bright front") or Bruach Uí Néill ("O'Neill's slope/bank").
 These likely refer to Braniel Hill.

 The Entrance to the Braniel is via the Knock Road and the Ballygowan Road or through the Gilnahirk route.
 Nearby estates include Church Road (Rosewood, Rosemount, Gray Castle, Marlborough), Gilnahirk, Tullycarnet, Clarawood, Clonduff, Casaeldona and Cregagh.

 In 2001, a man was murdered on Ravenswood Park, at the end entering the Braniel Square.

 In 2008, a man was stabbed on Whincroft Road, one of the main roads into Braniel Square.
 A 28-year-old man was then arrested and given bail following the event.

 On 13 March 2012, a man drove through the front of a house on Whincroft Road.
 No further details have been released at this time though it is believed the man had a heart attack or blacked out at the steering wheel of his Citroen Picasso before driving through the front of 13 Whincroft Road.

+On 10 July 2026, Warren Lyttle fell from a bonfire that was being prepared for The Twelfth of July.
+He subsequently died in hospital.
+The incident was reported to the Health and Safety Executive for Northern Ireland by the police.